jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Drider.md

 RacialMods: +4 Stealth
 Languages: Common, Elven, Undercommon
 SQ: undersized weapons
+SpecialAbilities:
+  Poison (Ex): >
-SpecialAbilities: Poison (Ex) Bite-injury; save Fort DC 18; frequency 1/round for 6 rounds; effect 1d2 Str; cure 1 save.
+    Bite-injury; save Fort DC 18; frequency 1/round for 6 rounds; effect 1d2 Str; cure 1 save.
 The save DC is Constitution-based.
 Spells A drider casts spells as a 6th-level cleric, sorcerer, or wizard, but does not gain any other class abilities.
+  Undersized Weapons (Ex): >
-Undersized Weapons (Ex) Although a drider is Large, its upper torso is the same size as that of a Medium humanoid's upper torso.
+    Although a drider is Large, its upper torso is the same size as that of a Medium humanoid's upper torso.
 As a result, it wields weapons as if it were one size category smaller than its actual size (Medium for most driders).
 SpellsKnown: Spells Known (CL 6th)  3rd (4/day)-lightning bolt (DC 16)  2nd (6/day)-invisibility, web (DC 15)  1st (7/day)-mage armor, magic missile, ray of enfeeblement (DC 14), silent image (DC 14)  0 (at will)-bleed (DC 13), daze (DC 13), ghost sound, mage hand, ray of frost, read magic, resistance
 SpellsPrepared:
 SpellDomains: